malder1337/malder/README.md

 ### Flash
 <br>

-## I develope game cheats and have been learning to code since 2020
+## I develop game cheats and have been learning to code since 2020
 - Currently working on my Minecraft Windows 10 Edition client Strike

 ### Contact me: